aki2o/vba-porter/README.md

 ### Check modification of the your component export path

-When you are developing VBA on Visual Basic Editor,
+When you are developing VBA on Visual Basic Editor after import,
 it may happen that other program, (ex.
 SVN), changes the file which is a export path of the developed VBA.
-In the case, the following dialog is shown and you can continue/quit exporting the component.
+In the case, the following dialog is shown when export.
+So, you can continue/quit exporting the component.

 ![confirmexport](img/confirmexport.png)